Wahidmshafin/Intent-based-product-search/README.md

 poetry run python -m backend
 ```

 This will start the server on the configured host.
+Remember, We are using Gunicorn for running the project, it can't be run on windows.
+If we must run it on windows, we need to setup linux subsystem for windows.

 You can find swagger documentation at `/api/docs`.

-## 1. Install any library (For example numpy)
+### Install any library (for example numpy)

 Simply run: